rundsk/dsk/README.md

 Using Design System Kit (DSK) you quickly organize components into a browsable and live-searchable component library.

-Hirachies between components are created using plain simple directories.
+Hierachies between components are created using plain simple directories.
 Adding documentation is as easy as dropping a Markdown formatted file into such a directory.